This post may contain affiliate links. Please read our disclosure policy.

 Keeping this cake fresh and yummy means storing it in the icebox.
 It needs to stay chilled because of the cool whip topping.
 I think it tastes better chilled anyway.
 Just wrap it tightly with plastic wrap for best results.

-Since this freezes nicely, making it ahead of time is a snap.
+- Make-Ahead Tips: Since this strawberry jello poke cake with cool whip freezes nicely, making it ahead of time is a snap.
 If you’re going to serve this in the next couple of days, then there’s no need to freeze it.
 Just wrap it tightly with plastic wrap and slide it into the fridge for a day or two.
 Then add your deliciously gorgeous toppings before serving.

 Strawberry Poke Cake